Why Philadelphia must Grow and Diversify

 OF OVERALL POPULATION 27% 48% 28% 45% 43% 16% 65% 30% 41% 31% |

-With the City of Philadelphia facing considerable challenges, some may ask, why focus on growing the middle-income population?
-Shouldn't the focus be solely on poor or low-income neighborhoods?
-The answer is we must focus on both.
 According to the Pew Charitable Trusts, "A vibrant and substantial middle class is widely considered essential for economic health and social stability in any community".
 Bruce Katz at the Lindy Institute for Urban Innovation at Drexel adds, "Urban neighborhoods function best when they contain families with a broad mix of incomes.
 Economic integration sets in motion a virtuous cycle of functioning markets, attractive amenities, quality schools, and other essentials of community life."
+A larger middle-income population also contributes to the restoration of crucial rungs on the social and economic ladder that have eroded over time and prevented many in low-income communities from accessing greater social and economic mobility.

-With the City of Philadelphia facing considerable challenges, some may ask, why focus on growing the middle-income population?
-Shouldn't the focus be solely on poor or low-income neighborhoods?
-The answer is we must focus on both.
 According to the Pew Charitable Trusts, "A vibrant and substantial middle class is widely considered essential for economic health and social stability in any community".
 Bruce Katz at the Lindy Institute for Urban Innovation at Drexel adds, "Urban neighborhoods function best when they contain families with a broad mix of incomes.
 Economic integration sets in motion a virtuous cycle of functioning markets, attractive amenities, quality schools, and other essentials of community life."
+A larger middle-income population also contributes to the restoration of crucial rungs on the social and economic ladder that have eroded over time and prevented many in low-income communities from accessing greater social and economic mobility.

 Javier Suarez is Executive Director at Live Work Philadelphia, a domestic Resident Attraction marketing program.